copypeyst/EditSS/README.md

 26. On Android 10 and newer, rely on MediaStore for immediate visibility in gallery apps; on Android 9 and older, call MediaScannerConnection.scanFile() after saving.
 27. When sharing a saved image, use its content URI directly.
 Grant temporary access with FLAG_GRANT_READ_URI_PERMISSION on the share intent.
 28. For unsaved edits, export to cache via FileProvider, share that URI, and delete the temporary file after the share intent completes (or schedule a short-lived cleanup).
-29. The Save panel should show SaveCopy and Overwrite based on origin and canOverwrite: hide Overwrite for NEW or IMPORTED_READONLY; show both for IMPORTED_WRITABLE, CAMERA_CAPTURED, and EDITED_INTERNAL if writable.
+29. The Save panel should show SaveCopy and Overwrite based on origin and canOverwrite: hide Overwrite for IMPORTED_READONLY; show both for IMPORTED_WRITABLE, CAMERA_CAPTURED, and EDITED_INTERNAL if writable.
-30. The New option opens a panel to set Width, Height, and Background (White, Black, or Transparent) with Confirm and Cancel buttons.
-31. Use vector drawables for all icons and UI assets to reduce APK size and ensure resolution independence.
+30. Use vector drawables for all icons and UI assets to reduce APK size and ensure resolution independence.
-32. Make all toolbar buttons toggleable.
-The active state is indicated by a subtle shade change or highlight color.
+31. Make all toolbar buttons toggleable.
+The active state is indicated by a subtle shade change or highlight color suitable for Dark Mode contrast.
-33. Draw, Circle, and Square tools share global Color, Size, and Opacity values that synchronize across these three tools only.
+32. Draw, Circle, and Square tools share global Color, Size, and Opacity values that synchronize across these three tools only.
-34. Circle and Square tools are drawn by single-finger dragging, defining both size and position interactively like MS Paint.
+33. Circle and Square tools are drawn by single-finger dragging, defining both size and position interactively like MS Paint.
-35. The Crop tool offers four modes: FreeForm, Square, Portrait, and Landscape.
+34. The Crop tool offers four modes: FreeForm, Square, Portrait, and Landscape.
 Switching modes resets the current selection.
-36. The Adjust tool provides three sliders for Brightness, Contrast, and Saturation adjustments.
+35. The Adjust tool provides three sliders for Brightness, Contrast, and Saturation adjustments.
-37. Implement pinch-to-zoom centered at the midpoint between fingers.
+36. Implement pinch-to-zoom centered at the midpoint between fingers.
 Allow simultaneous pan and zoom for fluid control.
-38. Implement pinch/gesture precedence rules so gestures do not conflict: define one-finger for drawing/shape placement, two-finger for zoom/pan, and long-press+drag for selection/move.
+37. Implement pinch/gesture precedence rules so gestures do not conflict: define one-finger for drawing/shape placement, two-finger for zoom/pan, and long-press+drag for selection/move.
-39. Undo and Redo are global across all tools.
+38. Undo and Redo are global across all tools.
 Use serialized edit commands stored in a circular buffer with a maximum depth of 10 to manage memory.
-40. Define the edit command structure clearly so that each module (Draw, Crop, Adjust, etc.) can push and revert its own actions independently, favoring delta/operation metadata over full bitmap snapshots where feasible to reduce memory.
+39. Define the edit command structure clearly so that each module (Draw, Crop, Adjust, etc.) can push and revert its own actions independently, favoring delta/operation metadata over full bitmap snapshots where feasible to reduce memory.
-41. Use RecyclerView with setHasFixedSize(true) and proper ViewHolder recycling for any lists/panels (tools, format options, recent items) to minimize layout overhead and GC churn.
+40. Use RecyclerView with setHasFixedSize(true) and proper ViewHolder recycling for any lists/panels (tools, format options, recent items) to minimize layout overhead and GC churn.
-42. If Import fails (e.g. user cancels or image cannot be read), show “Couldn’t load image.
+41. If Import fails (e.g. user cancels or image cannot be read), show “Couldn’t load image.
 Please try again.” and return to the main panel safely.
-43. If Camera capture fails or returns null, show “Camera error.
+42. If Camera capture fails or returns null, show “Camera error.
 No image captured.” and reset the capture state.
-44. If Save fails (e.g. due to write error or low space), show “Save failed.
+43. If Save fails (e.g. due to write error or low space), show “Save failed.
 Check storage and try again.” and keep unsaved data in memory.
-45. If Share fails (e.g. no compatible app found), show “No apps available to share this image.” and allow user to retry or save instead.
+44. If Share fails (e.g. no compatible app found), show “No apps available to share this image.” and allow user to retry or save instead.
-46. If any editing tool crashes (Crop, Adjust, or Draw), catch exceptions and show “Tool error.
+45. If any editing tool crashes (Crop, Adjust, or Draw), catch exceptions and show “Tool error.
 Please reset tool and try again.”
-47. If URI generation for sharing fails, show “Sharing error.
+46. If URI generation for sharing fails, show “Sharing error.
 File access not available.” and prevent share intent launch.
-48. If MediaStore insertion fails during save, show “Save failed.
+47. If MediaStore insertion fails during save, show “Save failed.
 Couldn’t create image entry.” and prevent further write attempts to null URIs.
-49. Recycle or close all temporary Bitmaps and resources when the editor is destroyed or when switching to a different image to prevent leaks; null references and call Bitmap.recycle() as needed.
+48. Recycle or close all temporary Bitmaps and resources when the editor is destroyed or when switching to a different image to prevent leaks; null references and call Bitmap.recycle() as needed.
-50. Use hardware acceleration selectively: enable hardware-accelerated Canvas transforms and view rendering for performance, but disable hardware acceleration for specific Canvas operations that produce artifacts; make this toggleable per-canvas.
+49. Use hardware acceleration selectively: enable hardware-accelerated Canvas transforms and view rendering for performance, but disable hardware acceleration for specific Canvas operations that produce artifacts; make this toggleable per-canvas.
-51. Ensure that all bitmap mutations and Canvas drawing occur on mutable Bitmap objects and are synchronized with the UI thread when rendering results; produce copies when necessary to avoid editing immutable sources.
+50. Ensure that all bitmap mutations and Canvas drawing occur on mutable Bitmap objects and are synchronized with the UI thread when rendering results; produce copies when necessary to avoid editing immutable sources.
-52. Limit Undo/Redo memory footprint by storing operation deltas, small region snapshots, or vector metadata when possible; when full-bitmap snapshots are necessary, compress or downsample before storing and keep counts within the defined max depth.
+51. Limit Undo/Redo memory footprint by storing operation deltas, small region snapshots, or vector metadata when possible; when full-bitmap snapshots are necessary, compress or downsample before storing and keep counts within the defined max depth.
-53. Offload image encoding (JPEG/WEBP) and heavy I/O operations to a background worker that can survive short configuration changes (e.g., a retained ViewModel coroutine or WorkManager job) and report completion on the main thread.
+52. Offload image encoding (JPEG/WEBP) and heavy I/O operations to a background worker that can survive short configuration changes (e.g., a retained ViewModel coroutine or WorkManager job) and report completion on the main thread.
-54. Always close streams and release file handles in the save/export flows; on failure, remove any partially written MediaStore rows or set IS_PENDING=0 and delete the entry to avoid orphaned entries.
+53. Always close streams and release file handles in the save/export flows; on failure, remove any partially written MediaStore rows or set IS_PENDING=0 and delete the entry to avoid orphaned entries.
-55. Add a lightweight LRU thumbnail cache accessible to UI modules so lists and panels can show small previews without decoding full bitmaps on the main thread.
+54. Add a lightweight LRU thumbnail cache accessible to UI modules so lists and panels can show small previews without decoding full bitmaps on the main thread.
-56. Verify no third-party native libraries depend on 32-bit ABIs before excluding those ABIs from the AAB packaging; document the ABI decision in the repo README.
+55. Verify no third-party native libraries depend on 32-bit ABIs before excluding those ABIs from the AAB packaging; document the ABI decision in the repo README.